AnticOwl/anticowl.github.io/_posts/2026-05-02-BatmanArkham.md

 Then open the **DirectX** tab and disable the **dgVoodoo Watermark** option so the dgVoodoo logo is not displayed in-game.
 Click **Apply** to save the configuration.

-A detailed dgVoodoo2 installation and configuration guide is available here: [dgVoodoo2 | Marty's Mods Guides](https://guides.martysmods.com/additionalguides/apiwrappers/dgvoodoo2/).
+For more information about dgVoodoo2 installation and configuration, see [dgVoodoo2 | Marty's Mods Guides](https://guides.martysmods.com/additionalguides/apiwrappers/dgvoodoo2/).

 Once dgVoodoo2 is configured, install ReShade for **DirectX 10/11/12**, not DirectX 9. dgVoodoo2 translates Arkham Asylum's original DX9 output to DX11 for ReShade.